The Managing Pain in the Primary Care Setting Symposium is jointly provided by Tulane University and CrescentHealth Consulting.

 Welcome & Introduction

-Low Back Pain in Primary Care —Lee Rielly, PhD
+Low Back Pain in Primary Care —Lee Rielly, PT, PhD

 Fibromyalgia and Osteoarthritis: An Update for the Primary Care Provider —Mary “Katie” Walton, MD